Beli Prenatals are HSA/FSA eligible!

 • The health of a man before conception affects his partner's pregnancy and the health of their baby.

-• Supplementing with male prenatals helps ensure optimal sperm health for greater chances of conception and a healthier pregnancy and baby.
+• Supplementing with male prenatals helps ensure optimal sperm health to support conception, healthy pregnancy and long term health of your baby.

 • Men need specific nutrients in key amounts to promote healthy sperm, so they shouldn't take a prenatal designed for women.

-• Men should look for specific ingredients in a prenatal designed to optimize fertility — a multivitamin won't do the trick.
+• Men should look for specific ingredients in a prenatal designed to optimize fertility health— a multivitamin won't do the trick.

-• If possible, start taking a male prenatal about three months before you hope to conceive.
+• If possible, start taking a male prenatal about three months before you hope to conceive and plan to continue through your partner's pregnancy and even shortly after your baby's birth.

-• Prioritize a healthy lifestyle to help increase your chances of a healthy conception.
+• Prioritize a healthy lifestyle to support your preconception health.

 How Do Men's Prenatal Vitamins Support Fertility?

 Here’s the thing — when you’re trying for a baby, nutrition matters.
 Science tells us that a future dad’s health during the three to four months before conception directly impacts his partners ability to conceive, pregnancy and the lifelong health of their baby.
-Supplementing with key nutrients in the right amounts not only improves male fertility — think sperm count and sperm motility — it means optimal sperm health for men in general.
-And that means the best chance of a healthy conception, pregnancy, and baby.
+Supplementing with key nutrients in the right amounts not only improves men's fertility health— think sperm count and sperm motility — it means optimal sperm health for men in general.
 Fertility health is absolutely in your control, so yes, men should take prenatal vitamins (1).
 But if you’re not entirely sold just yet, let’s see what else the science says.

 The Role of Prenatal Vitamins for Men